 To Oct 3, 2021: The distinctly nautical town of La Rochelle hosts The Great Bulwark (Grand Pavois), an impressive and important international nautical fair at Minimes Harbour.
 Check out more than 800 exhibitors, look at the boats, try one out and buy it!

 To Oct 3, 2021: The Arc de Triomphe, Wrapped, Paris.
 The Pompidou Centre and the Centre des Monuments Nationaux (CMN) are showing the wrapping of this famous landmark.
 It’s by Christo (remember his wrapping of the Pont Neuf, the Reichstag in Berlin and the Gates of Central Park in New York?).
 Christo died in 2020 so this is being funded by selling his preparatory studies, drawings and collages of the project, scale models, works from the 1950s and 1960s and original lithographs on other subjects.
 It will take 24,000 sq metres of recyclable polypropylene fabric in silvery blue, and 7,000 metres of red rope.
 Is this event in France in September 2021 the last Christo work we will see?
+Here’s a little more about this extraordinary art work.

 To Oct 9, 2021: Les Voiles de Saint Tropez is an event to dream about, or participate in as around 300 sailing boats, both traditional and modern, gather to race in the Mediterranean.
 This is one of the last events in France in September so try to make it to catch that last summer sun.